-Students will be held accountable for Middlebury policy violations as defined herein, as well as violations of the host university’s policies and rules (as applicable) that take place between the first day of orientation for their Schools Abroad program and the completion of the program.
-Conduct that occurs at or in connection with a Schools Abroad-related event; or occurs off-site but violates the law or may represent a threat to the safety of the Schools Abroad community or its members, the pursuit of the program’s objectives, and/or the educational environment of others, may be subject to the disciplinary process outlined below (see Disciplinary Action).
+Students will be held accountable for Middlebury policy violations as defined herein, as well as violations of the host university’s policies and rules (as applicable) that take place between the first day of orientation for the School Abroad program and the completion of the program.
+Conduct that occurs at or in connection with a School Abroad-related event; or occurs off-site but violates the law or may represent a threat to the safety of the School Abroadcommunity or its members, the pursuit of the program’s objectives, and/or the educational environment of others, may be subject to the disciplinary process (see Disciplinary Action).

-In cases where a student is found responsible for a policy violation while participating in any Middlebury Schools Abroad program, the finding of responsibility may also be referred to the appropriate authority overseeing the student’s home institution or any additional Middlebury or non-Middlebury program in which the student is or will be enrolled for other action as deemed appropriate.
+In cases where a student is found responsible for a policy violation while participating in the School Abroad, the finding of responsibility may also be referred to the appropriate authority overseeing the student’s home institution or any additional Middlebury or non-Middlebury program in which the student is or will be enrolled for other action as deemed appropriate.
 This may include but is not limited to: further investigation; additional adjudication under existing policies (using only information gathered in the first disciplinary process, or using subsequently gathered information, or both, as deemed appropriate by the overseeing authority); disciplinary action; or other remedies or processes deemed appropriate by the authority overseeing the home institution or additional program.

 Middlebury retains sole discretion to determine whether to initiate disciplinary or other action under its policies against a student who is or will be enrolled in another Middlebury program (including the undergraduate program) regardless of the outcome of any disciplinary proceeding conducted by a non-Middlebury institution or program and/or the outcome of any law enforcement investigation or court proceeding.

-In extraordinary circumstances, the appropriate supervisory authority (e.g., the Schools Abroad director, Dean of International Programs and/or the Provost) may, after appropriate consultation, a review of the case, and consideration of Middlebury’s best interests, grant permission for a student to withdraw from the Schools Abroad program when a disciplinary matter is pending.
+In extraordinary circumstances, the appropriate supervisory authority (e.g., the School Abroad director, Dean of International Programs and/or the Provost) may, after appropriate consultation, a review of the case, and consideration of Middlebury’s best interests, grant permission for a student to withdraw from the Schools Abroad program when a disciplinary matter is pending.
 If the student is readmitted to any Middlebury program, the disciplinary matter must be resolved either before the student’s return, or immediately upon the student’s return.
+See also Student Status for more information (Middlebury undergraduate students).
 Middlebury may also notify all institutions or programs in which the student is (or will be) enrolled of any pending or unresolved disciplinary matter pertaining to that student.

-The following conduct is prohibited and may result in discipline up to and including expulsion from the Middlebury Schools Abroad program or any other Middlebury program:
+The following conduct is prohibited and may result in discipline up to and including expulsion from a Middlebury School Abroad or any other Middlebury program:

 *Violation of Middlebury’s General Conduct Standards.